eProsima/Micro-XRCE-DDS-docs/docs/agent_api.rst

 while allowing to configure all the different aspects related to the *Agent*'s behaviour.

-That being said, most user will find out that, with te provided *MicroXRCEAgent* standalone application, it is more than enough to launch an agent and start the communication process with *Micro XRCE-DDS Client* applications.
+That being said, most user will find out that, with te provided *MicroXRCEAgent* standalone application, it is more than enough to launch an *Agent* and start the communication process with *Micro XRCE-DDS Client* applications.
 This is possible thanks to the intuitive built-in :ref:`agent_cli` and its multiple configuration parameters.

 Also, users can access the underneath `Agent` implementation and fine-tune all of its parameters, options and behaviour in their final application.